Dealer Licensing in Kentucky

 - Recycling (reusing or reselling parts)

 - Supplemental lot (for instance, a lot for used cars at a dealership that mainly sells new cars)

 The Kentucky Motor Vehicle Commission Dealer Handbook is an excellent place to start researching the career of a motor vehicle dealer.
 The MVC also provides an online document outlining dealer requirements and a special letter to applicants with application instructions.

-To apply for these licenses, you'll need an application packet.
+To apply for these licenses, you'll need an Application for Motor Vehicle Dealers License Packet (Form TC 98-1).
 Request one by mailing a check or money order for $7 (made payable to Kentucky State Treasurer) to the MVC at:

 - Motor Vehicle Commission